-- 3.1.1.2 Training courses shall be unlimited.
-Every employee with access to the software shall be able to select training topics from the vendor's library and view it on demand. - 3.1.1.3 Testing and training material must be provided for each course at no additional cost. - 3.1.1.3.1 Must be able to print out material. - 3.1.1.4 Software must generate a certificate upon successful completion of each course. - 3.1.1.5 Training must include OSHA compliant topics and material. - 3.1.1.5.1 Course material must include general industry and construction but may cover other areas as well. - 3.1.1.5.2 Examples of training: confined spaces, lock out tag out, hand safety, driver safety, ladder safety, first aid, trenching, hazard communications, personal protective equipment, and others. - 3.1.1.5.2.1 These trainings must be included but are not an exhaustive list.
-Vendor is expected to provide a full library of various up to date safety trainings. - 3.1.1.5.3 Vendor should submit a list, pamphlet, or other document describing the courses, classes and/or trainings available. - 3.1.1.5.3.1 If list is not submitted with the bid, it can be requested prior to award.
+3.1.1.4.1 Must be able to print out material.

+- 3.1.1.5 Software must generate a certificate upon successful completion of each course. - 3.1.1.6 Trainings must include OSHA compliant topics and material.
+May also include EPA topics. - 3.1.1.6.1 Course material must include general industry and construction but may cover other areas as well. - 3.1.1.6.2 Examples of training: confined spaces, lock out tag out, hand safety, driver safety, ladder safety, first aid, trenching, hazard communications, personal protective equipment, and others. - 3.1.1.6.2.1 These trainings must be included but are not an exhaustive list.
+Vendor is expected to provide a full library of various up to date safety trainings. - 3.1.1.6.3 Vendor should submit a list, pamphlet, or other document describing the courses, classes and/or trainings available with the bid.